andreasbennetsenboe/Rthropod/README.md

 -   Getting good at a family.
 When you encounter a certain number of species within a family an extra point is rewarded per species (threshold is four species\*).
-This is used to encourage people to get good a specific key.
+This is used to encourage people to get comfortable at a specific key.
 -   Encountering red listed species.
 Species listed in the categories NT, VU, EN, CR, RE on the regional IUCN Redlist are rewarded with more points than other species.\*